yoyosource/YAPION/docs/examples/basics/Deserialization.md

 }
 ```

-The save and load annotation can be combined to the data annotation.
-But this comes with some [limiations](https://github.com/yoyosource/YAPION/blob/master/src/main/java/yapion/annotations/object/YAPIONData.java).
+The save and load annotations can be combined to the data annotation.
+This has some [limiations](https://github.com/yoyosource/YAPION/blob/master/src/main/java/yapion/annotations/object/YAPIONData.java).
 If you use the load and save annotations you need a no args constructor for the object.
 This is because YAPION needs a way to create an instance of such objects.
+The result of the constructor call is that each field has the value with which the field is initialized, or the value set in the constructor.
+Afterwards YAPION can set every value defined in the YAPIONObject.
-This has the result that every field has the default value defined in the class.
-When you use the YAPIONData annotation you do not need to create a no args constructor for the object but if some values are not loaded because they are declared transient or static they will have the java default value.
-So numbers 0, booleans false and every object null.
+When you use the YAPIONData annotation you do not need to create a no args constructor for the object but if some values are not loaded because they are declared transient or static they will have the java type default value.
+So numbers are 0, booleans are false and every object is null.
 For this example we will use the YAPIONData annotation as follows:
 ```java
 import yapion.annotations.object.YAPIONData;